TimJDFletcher/dockerfiles/samba-timemachine/README.md

 # Testing

-Serverspec tests are included, to exacute the tests use the run script: `./run test`
+Serverspec tests are included, to execute the tests use the run script: `./run test`

 # Package Versions